Bomb-making instructions on the Internet: Legislation

 In 1995, Dianne Feinstein produced a bill to the United States Senate making it illegal to distribute bomb-making information, punishable by a $250,000 fine and 20 years' imprisonment.
 Two years later, the body voted 94–0 in favor of implementing it.
 Although it was frequently said to be in response to Timothy McVeigh's Oklahoma bombing, he had actually used two traditional hard-copy books titled Homemade C-4, A Recipe for Survival and Ragnar's Big Book of Homemade Weapons and Improvised Explosives.
 Critics later pointed out both books were still for sale at Amazon.com, suggesting that legislators were not concerned about the true dissemination of such information.
 When lawsuits erupted over DeCSS technology available over the Internet, allowing users to "crack" DVD encryption, the founders questioned why bomb-making instructions were legal, while software cracks that simply cost corporations money were not.

-In 2004, German authorities forced a seventeen-year-old to shut down his Web site, entitled Der Abarisch Sturm after he posted detailed instructions of how to build a bomb.
+In 2004, German authorities forced a seventeen-year-old to shut down his Website, titled Der Abarisch Sturm, after he posted detailed instructions of how to build a bomb.
 That year, French police also arrested a computer student in Alfortville who claimed he had posted similar instructions "for fun."